 “I had both a professor from COD, Dave Smith, and a counselor at UIUC, both of whom I could contact if I ever had any questions about course planning,” he said.
 “This is one of the most helpful things, because these program advisors know who we are and what we need to do to succeed.”

 Initially Yung came to COD when he was named a Presidential Scholar, which comes with a full-tuition scholarship and enrollment in COD's Honors program and the Phi Theta Kappa Honors Society.

 “In this economy, the choice was clear,” he said.
 “To save thousands of dollars each year won hands down.
 But on top of that to be named a Presidential Scholar was prestigious!”

 It was during a meeting for Presidential Scholars that Yung found out about the Pathways to Engineering program.
-And the program is helping him toward his goal of becoming a nuclear engineer.
+Now he is studying at UIUC with a goal of becoming a nuclear engineer.

-"I might even double major in particle physics and work on developing nuclear energy," he said.
-"I want to solve the future problems the world might have.
-As we head toward the future and run low on fossil fuels, nuclear seems like an unknown and misunderstood energy source.
+“I want to solve the future problems the world might have.
+As we head toward the future and run low on fossil fuels, nuclear seems like an unknown and misunderstood energy source,” he said.

-"COD is helping me achieve these goals by letting me take all of the basic classes and allowing me to see whether or not this is something I want to pursue.
-Each day I learn something new that I am happy to be learning."
+“College of DuPage helped me achieve these goals by letting me take all of the basic classes and allowing me to see whether or not this was something I want to pursue.
+Each day I learned something new that I was happy to be learning.”

 2016 College of DuPage